osalbahr/competitive-programming/README.md

-# Learn Programming
+# Competitive Programming

-Repo to (re)learn programming.
-PR's to the documentation are welcome.
+Repo for competitive programming

+Also:

 - Ruby.md: Ruby documentation as I learn it